lammps/lammps/doc/src/reset_ids.rst

 runs.

-Note that the spatial sort requires communication of atom IDs and coordinates bewteen processors in an all-to-all manner.
+Note that the spatial sort requires communication of atom IDs and coordinates between processors in an all-to-all manner.
 This is done efficiently in LAMMPS, but it is more expensive than how atom IDs are reset without sorting.